godatadriven/llm-archetype-batch-use-case/README.md

 8. Run `poetry run llm-batch run` to process your documents.
 9. Check the results in the `output` folder! 🎉

-To configure input parameters such as paths, run `poetry run llm batch --help` to see what's possible.
+To configure input parameters such as paths, run `poetry run llm-batch run --help` or `poetry run llm-batch preprocess --help` to see what's possible.